Homemade Tomato Soup is made with fresh tomatoes and just a handful of other wholesome ingredients. You’ll never want it store bought again!

 Their flavor is very mild and not what a true ripened tomato tastes like.

-Selecting fully ripe tomatoes will create the most flavorful soup!
+Selecting fully ripe tomatoes will create the most flavorful re!

 Time-saving Tip for Chopping the Tomatoes

-Since the tomato soup is pureed at the end, you can save time processing the tomatoes through a food processor versus hand chopping!
+Since the tomato soup is pureed at the end, you can save time processing them through a food processor versus hand chopping!

-Either will work, but this time-saving tip is a good one!
+Either will work, but this time-saving tip is a good one for making diced tomatoes!

 Eat this Tomato Soup Hot OR Cold

-A wonderful thing about this homemade soup recipe is that the recipe is fantastic hot OR cold!
+A wonderful thing about this homemade recipe is that it is fantastic hot OR cold!

 Like many tomato-based foods, the flavor actually improves the next day making it perfect for leftovers or to chill and eat it cold.

-Serve it HOT: the tomato soup can be served right after cooking, or reheated later.
+Serve it HOT: it can be served right after cooking, or reheated later.

-Serve it COLD: prepare the tomato soup, allow to cool slightly and chill in the refrigerator to serve cold.
+Serve it COLD: prepare the soup, allow to cool slightly and chill in the refrigerator to serve cold more like a Gazpacho.

-The recipe is cooked over low temperatures to avoid browning the onions, the roux (pronounced ‘roo’;the flour/butter mixture that thickens the homemade tomato soup) and the milk.
+PRO TIP: the recipe is cooked over low temperatures to avoid browning the onions, the roux (pronounced ‘roo’; the flour/butter mixture that thickens the recipe) and the milk.

 Browning will change the flavor!